iTwin/itwinjs-core/docs/learning/RpcInterface.md

 In some configurations, client and server may be in separate processes.
 Some configurations marshall calls over the Internet, where both bandwidth and latency can vary widely.
 Therefore, care must be taken to limit the number and size of round-trips between clients and servers.
 In other words, an interface's methods must be "chunky" and not "chatty".

-### Asynchronous Nature of RpcInterfaces
+## Asynchronous Nature of RpcInterfaces
 The interface between a client and a server is intrinsically asynchronous.
 That is because the client and server are never in the same JavaScript context, as explained in [the app architecture overview](../overview/App.md#interactive-apps).
 Since a requested operation is carried out in a different thread of execution, it is asynchronous from the client's point of view, and so the client must treat the result as a Promise.
 As a result, the impl wrapper methods must also return Promises.
-Nevertheless, the static methods in the backend that actually perform the requested operations should *not* be asynchrnous, unless the operation itself requires it.
+Nevertheless, the static methods in the backend that actually perform the requested operations should not be async, unless the operation itself requires it.
 The purpose of a backend is to do the work, not pass the buck.
 It is the client that must wait, not the server.